seamusriordan/PREX-counting/README.md

-# SBS-offline
+# PREX-counting
-Reconstruction and analysis code for SuperBigBite (SBS) experiments
+Reconstruction and analysis code for PREX counting mode

 This code is presently independent of TreeSearch library